c0c0n3/ome-smuggler/docs.src/content/design/high-level/index.md

 message queues as a foundation to build a [reactive system][reactive].

 The last piece of the puzzle is the *config* component.
 This is where we wire all the bits and pieces together.
-What we do is embed Undertow and HornetQ into the app, configure MVC, and beanify our own services.
+What we do is embed Undertow and Artemis into the app, configure MVC, and beanify our own services.
 All this is done through Spring Boot auto-configuration and the Spring's IoC container API.
 The reading and writing of configuration data we do ourselves though so as